The European Antitrust Review 2015 • Section 4: Country chapters

 - the turnover of each of at least two of the parties accrued from Finland exceeds €20 million per party.

-During 2012, the FCCA issued 24 decisions in merger control cases.
-Nineteen concentrations were approved in Phase I proceedings and two in Phase II proceedings.
-This figure is roughly in line with the typical yearly number of notifications.
-In 2012, the FCCA made no decisions of inapplicability nor carried out any proceedings for a failure to notify a concentration.
+During 2013, the FCCA issued 19 merger control decisions, of which 17 concentrations were approved in Phase I proceedings and two in Phase II proceedings.
+The figure is slightly smaller than in 2012.
+One of the concentrations approved in Phase II proceedings was subject to conditions.
+In 2013, the FCCA made no decisions of inapplicability nor carried out any proceedings for a failure to notify a concentration.
 No new applications to amend or repeal commitments given in earlier cases were made.
+As of May 2014, the FCCA has approved two concentrations in Phase II proceedings.
+The only one of these in which commitments were given is discussed below in more detail.

 When to notify?

-A concentration must be notified prior to its implementation.
+A concentration must be notified before its implementation.
 In case the parties fail to notify a concentration or implement the concentration prior to the FCCA’s clearance, a fine up to 10 per cent of the infringing party’s turnover may be imposed.
 To date, the FCCA has not made such a proposal.
-In line with the EU Merger Regulation, the Competition Act provides for a possibility of pre-notification when the probability of signing is considered high.
+In line with the EU Merger Regulation, the Competition Act provides for a possibility to notify the merger already when the probability of signing is considered high enough.
+The probability can be demonstrated with, for example, a signed letter of intent, a memorandum of understanding or a public takeover bid.
 This allows for a speedier assessment in comparison to a post-signing notification.
 In case of essentially inadequate notifications, the official investigation procedure only begins once an adequate notification has been made.

 The investigation procedure consists of two phases.
 Phase I of the procedure takes one month at the most, during which time the FCCA has to clear the concentration unconditionally or under conditions, or to decide upon initiating Phase II investigations.
 The Phase II investigations take three months at the most, although the Market Court may extend the period by two months.
 The FCCA will only apply for such an extension in exceptional situations.
 In case the FCCA fails to act within the deadlines, the concentration is regarded as cleared.
 If the parties fail to provide correct or sufficient information, the FCCA has the power to freeze its own procedural deadlines (‘stopping the clock’).